youtube/cobalt/cobalt/site/docs/gen/starboard/tools/doc/testing.md

 ## Filtering Tests

-To filter out tests that you do not want to run for a specific platform, implement a method within the platform's `PlatformConfiguration` subclass called `GetTestFilters()`.
-The `PlatformConfiguration` subclass lives in the `gyp_configuration.py` file for each platform.
+To filter out tests that you do not want to run for a specific platform, implement a method within the platform's `TestFilters` subclass called `GetTestFilters()`.
+The `TestFilters` subclass lives in the `test_filters.py` file for each platform.
 If the tests are application-specific, you may define `GetTestFilters()` on an optional `ApplicationConfiguration` subclass, which will be found in the `<platform-directory>/<application-name>/configuration.py` subdirectory.
 See